nist-ionstorage/pdq2/README.txt

 mode (in line of the higher derivatives modes)
 * supports aux-only mode
 * each line has its own mode
-* complete simulation and testbench support for ft245r, comminucations, controller, dac
+* complete simulation and testbench support for ft245r, communications, controller, dac, full system

 Communications